drurytc/drurytc/README.md

 - **Profession:** Mechanical Engineering BS/MS Student at Oregon State University

 ## What You'll Find Here
-- **Projects:** Delve into my portfolio which includes some of my robotics coursework and capstone projects.
+- **Projects:** portfolio which includes some of my robotics coursework and capstone projects.

 ## Get in Touch
 - **Email:** timdrury2020@gmail.com